christophergandrud/DataCombine/README.md

 - `NaVar`: create new variable(s) indicating if there are missing values in other variable(s).

-- `change`: calculates the absolut, percentage, and proportion change from a specified lag, including within groups.

 - `shift`: creates lag and lead variables, including for time-series cross-sectional data.
 The shifted variable is returned to a new vector.
 This